google/mtail/README.md

     }

-Metrics are exported for scraping by a collector as JSON or Prometheus format over HTTP, or can be periodically sent to a collectd, StatsD, or Graphite collector socket.
+Metrics are exported for scraping by a collector as JSON or Prometheus format over HTTP, or can be periodically sent to a collected, StatsD, or Graphite collector socket.

 See [the Wiki](https://github.com/google/mtail/wiki/Home) for more details.